babelfish-for-postgresql/babelfish_project_website/_docs/vision.md

 PostgreSQL?

 Welcome to Babelfish.
-The idea of the project is to close the gap between PostgreSQL and other systems by making PostgreSQL speak other protocols such as TDS, and maybe a lot more in the future.
+The idea of the project is to close the gap between PostgreSQL and other systems by teaching PostgreSQL other protocols such as TDS, and maybe a lot more in the future.
 By implementing support for Microsoft SQL Server syntax, Babelfish makes it easier to move to PostgreSQL.